 Paul Tillich -The Spirit as the Power for New Humanity

-As in other places Tillich’s theology does not depend on how we came to be or how things have happened but are about the facts of our existence as we know them and the potential for things to be different.
-In Vol 3 of his “Systematic Theology” Tillich sets out a theology of the Spirit in the context of all the ambiguities, conflicts and tensions of life ass we know them now.
-There are many aspects of life that include process that stands against death and resists death and there is a multi-dimensional unity of life with death, with many forms of existing.
+As in other places Tillich’s theology does not depend on how we came to be or how things have happened in evolutionary creation but are about the facts of our existence as we know them and the potential for things to be different.
+In Vol 3 of his “Systematic Theology” Tillich sets out a theology of the Spirit in the context of all the ambiguities, conflicts and tensions of life as we know them now.
+There are many aspects of life on this planet that include process that stands against death and resists death and there is a multi-dimensional unity of life with death, with many forms of existing as they have done for the millions of years of the existence of life on earth.
 In the world there is randomness and indeterminate processes as well as regularities.
-Their rise of science and rejection of religion (with its many faults) could lead many to want to grasps a simple materialistic view of life.
-However, against a purely materialist view of the world Tillich says we can wrongly come to conclusions about the inorganic and processes of life that try to reduce everything to material explanations, that excludes the spiritual that we in fact need for a complete a real picture of the world in all its dimensions. .
+Their rise of science and rejection of religion (with its many faults) could lead many to want to grasp a simple materialistic view of life.
+However, against a purely materialist view of the world Tillich says we can wrongly come to conclusions about the inorganic and processes of organic life that try to reduce everything to material explanations, that excludes the spiritual that we in fact need for a complete a real picture of the world in all its dimensions. .
 Materialism ends in death.
 But the term “Spirit” is something that points beyond the material and material reductionism.
-A trust in science and human efforts is not enough to make the necessary changes to our selves and society,
+A trust in science and human efforts is not enough to make the necessary changes to our selves and society, This goes with the Franciscan emphasis of the need of divine revelation to complete and change all life.

-People may frequently concern themselves with moral laws (that may be about society and international) but Agape (the divine. self giving love and charity) is what should lay behind the moral in all situations.
+People may frequently concern themselves with moral laws (that may be about society and international) but Agape (the divine self giving love and charity) is what should lay behind the moral in all situations.
 Agape (Charity) includes the ultimate principle of justice applied to our changing situations.
 Moral decisions for today may need a freedom from past moral laws because circumstances have changed and Agape must act in accord with new conscience making and new direction for society.
 The new motivating power of Agape that comes to us is the power of New Being that comes from The Christ.
-Moral law is not sufficient for this necessary change of lour character and so we the need to have freedom based instead on the dimensions and power of Agape.
-Only inner dynamic change into the New Being can accomplish what is needed for our change of character and for developing society and relations in. the world.
+Moral law is not sufficient for this necessary change of our character and so we the need to have freedom based instead on the dimensions and power of Agape.
+Only inner dynamic change in our thinking and acting into the New Being (and New Humanity) can accomplish what is needed for our change of character and for developing societies and relations in the world.

 The Spirit has always been involved in the self –creativity of life (in evolution) and is the hidden reason behind all becoming.
 The Spirit always breaks through the limits of the old even in the face of resistance.
 In the world the limitation of things that reach death The Spirit provides the seeds of new existence.
 New things surpass the old and previous efforts.
 Always from the Spirit there is the potential of participation in the New.
 It is this that brings change of Praxis (practice).
 We can look at and encounter the world in new ways that lead to new praxis, praxis that includes new social relations and acts with renewed personal communion.

 Because of the past failures and corruption of religion there has been a rise of unreligious humanism with attempted self and society improvements but all these have their limitations because they are still under the control of the old and ambiguous aspects of life.
-Power structures remain that are not changed by new praxis and the bondage to decay remains.
+Power structures remain without the Spirit that are not changed and there is no new praxis and the bondage to decay remains.

 In conclusion, there are always aspects of the Divine Spirt that lead us beyond ourselves as we are now to transcend our current nature and see the dignity of things, acting in the Agape that comes from The Christ as the power of New Being.
-Yet we can never do this ourselves but only by participation in what is given to us.
+Yet we can never complete our transcendence to New Being and New Humanity unless by participation in what is given to us.
 The Spirit in cooperation with our spirit is always something alongside us lifting us up and is always more than moral instruction or hope of some separated existence beyond death.

 Teilhard de Chardin- The Union and Sanctification of Humanity

 Notes here are taken from a collection of his posthumous essays included in Christianity and Evolution and his publication The Phenomenon of Man.
 His evolutionary theology is strongly focused on the person of Jesus as representing a Cosmic Christ ahead of evolution and luring life onwards to a completion.
-He does not write specifically about the activity of the Spirit and yet this may be implied in connection with the acts of Jesus and His evolving role ahead of us.
+He does not appear to me to write specifically about the activity of the Spirit and yet this may be implied in connection with the acts of Jesus and His evolving role ahead of us.
 Jesus Christ is the Head of Creation and our completeness as humanity is found in the humanity of Jesus and His risen and Ascended Body of Christ that embraces us.
-Christ and His faithful people form a whole new thing, and we are drawn into something collective.
+Christ and His faithful people form a whole new thing, and we are drawn into something collectively.
 By our faith in Him we are assumed into this collective mystical state of existence.
 In this our blessedness is a state of union together and not simply individual and is a progressive inclusion.
 The first contact we have with this union is when we enter into baptism and then supported by other sacraments.
 Our singular union with Christ joins us to all others into this mystical union.
 This makes for a “Christification” of the world (and can be related to the concept of the Kingdom of God).
-There is then a creative “Christogenesis” that takes place that consists of the historical figure of Jesus and the whole Body of His disciples brought into union in all times and places.
+There is then a creative “Christogenesis” that taking place in history that consists of the historical figure of Jesus and the whole Body of His disciples brought into union in all times and places.
 In this way our involvement in Church is part of an ordained movement towards unification and society change.
+Thus our life in the Spirit is this progression towards the futute of completion of the Cosmic Christ that embraces us and leads us to union.

-The Church in its existence is the presence of the Cosmic Christ as a new Phylum (a new order and category of life), forming something new in the world.
-It is in this way a distinctive new order of life that draw others into itself and is something unique in the history of the world, always destined to be present through the coming of Christ into the world.
-(In this way it is not just a new and separate religion is it a new order of life and existence in the world).
+The Church in its existence is the presence of the Cosmic Christ and our individual participation is a new Phylum (a new order and category of life), forming something new in the world.
+It is in this way a distinctive new order of life that draw others into itself and is something unique in the history of the world.
+It was always destined to be present through the coming of Christ into the world.
+(In this way Christian faith and the presence of the Church not just a new and separate religion ir is and should be a new order of life and existence in the world).
 The Church in its existence is God raising up humanity to a new super-existence, a new transcendence of existence with a new character of human interactions.
 This what the divine grace does (through Word and Spirit).
 In this divine grace becomes more than something judicial and justifying or hope of a future life in another realm of existing.
 There is a driving force related to all these things that has connections to what we call Spirit and so here is at work a Spirit of Synthesis.
-Other attempts at reforming life without God have not worked and cannot last.
+In accord with Tillich therefore all other material attempts at reforming life without God have not worked and cannot last.

 Duns Scotus – The New Life of Acting in Love

 The primary characteristic of the life of St Francis of Assisi had been his love for Christ, for people including the poor and lepers and for all creation that he recognised as his bothers and sisters.
 It is this aspect of love that was a key theme for Scotus.
-The new life in the Spirit is the recreating of our being and restoring us to our Intended Being is Love.
-Our natural inclinations lead us to look after ourselves and our needs and those close to us but we also may have a higher motivation towards God and our neighbours that transcends our individual needs and practices the goodness and charity of God.
+The new life in the Spirit is the recreating of our being and restoring us to our Intended Being in the Divine Love.
+With this we also have the divinely bestowed freedom of choice and will.
+Our natural inclinations lead us to look after ourselves and our needs and those close to us but we also may receive and have a higher motivation towards God and our neighbours that transcends our individual needs and practices the goodness and charity of God.
 We can say that this acting with the higher motivation is the work of the Spirit in us.
+We may note here the traditional great debates on how free we are to act and how much our life may be determined by external factors of our inheritance and circumstances.
+Scotus has a great emphasis that we can choose and by choosing we are responsible for our choices and may change our character in accord with divine revelation.

 Bonaventure – Our life under the Influence of Grace